shaharoded/IFN-Info-Fuzzy-Network/README.md

     git commit -m "Reasons for disrupting GIT (commit message)" git push -u origin master / git push -f origin master   # If you want to force push
     ```

+## Acknowledgments
+This implementation was inspired by the `Advanced Topics in ML` course taught by **professor M.Last** at BGU.
+The model has been implemented in Python as a personal challenge and for educational purposes only.

+Relevant foundational articles include:

+ - Maimon, O., Last, M. (2001).
+Information-Theoretic Connectionist Networks.
+In: Knowledge Discovery and Data Mining.
+Massive Computing, vol 1.
+Springer, Boston, MA. https://doi.org/10.1007/978-1-4757-3296-2_3
+ - Last, Mark, Abraham Kandel, and Oded Maimon.
+"Information-theoretic algorithm for feature selection."
+Pattern Recognition Letters 22.6-7 (2001): 799-811.‏
+ - Last, Mark, and Menahem Friedman.
+"Black-box testing with info-fuzzy networks."
+Artificial Intelligence Methods in Software Testing.
+2004.
+21-50.‏